Floortime: Floortime Model Approach

-The Floortime Model is a developmental intervention focusing on affection, with a fundamental assumption that emotions are the foundation of a child's development.
-It involves meeting a child at his or her current developmental level, and challenging them to move up the hierarchy of milestones outlined in the DIR Model.
-Once the child connects with the adult specific techniques are used to challenge and entice the child to move up the developmental ladder.
+The Floortime Model is a developmental intervention focusing on affect and the relationship between child and parent to promote development.
+It involves meeting a child at their current developmental level, and challenging them to move up the hierarchy of milestones outlined in the DIR Model.
+Once the child connects with the adult, specific techniques are used to challenge and entice the child to move up the developmental ladder.

 The DIR/Floortime Model calls for 15 hours/week of parent and clinician-conducted intervention, with the parent implementing the method in 20- to 30- minute sessions for 8–12 times per day.
 During each Floortime session, the child takes the lead by using pretend play and conversations.
 Parents and often therapists follow the child with playful positive attention while tuning into the child's interests.

-Dr. Stanley Greenspan and his wife Nancy described this intervention for the first time in their 1989 book, The Essential Partnership.
-Floortime has since made its way into homes, clinics, schools and hospitals as an effective intervention for various types of learning and developmental challenges.

 The DIR model is based on the idea that due to individual processing differences children with developmental delays, like ASD, do not master the early developmental milestones that are the foundations of learning.
 DIR outlines six core developmental stages that children with ASD have often missed or not mastered: